What is a non-running vehicle?

 - If the only issue is a dead battery, look into replacing it.
-The cost of a new battery runs between $50 and $120 for an average brand, while a premium battery will cost between $90 and $200.
+The cost of a new battery runs between $50 and $200.

-If a car doesn’t start due to mechanical problems – a carrier will use a winch to load it.
+If a car does not start due to mechanical problems – a carrier will use a winch to load it.
 It doesn’t come standard on transport trucks and can be difficult to operate sometimes.
 Therefore, the winch must be properly installed and driver trained to use it.
-For example, what if your car doesn’t have a towing hook?
-It’s quite a common issue with older vehicles.
-Do you know what it takes to load and unload it on the truck?
-You sure would hope your carrier knows what he’s doing.

 If the car does not start at all and does not roll and steer, hauling it will be even more expensive because then the auto transport company will need a fork lift to load it onto the carrier.
 When a carrier has to pick up a car from a salvage auction, a forklift is usually available.
 But an adequate size forklift will also be necessary to unload a vehicle at delivery.
 Therefore, it’s important you relay the information on the vehicle’s condition to your auto hauler.